glutanimate/wordlist-medicalterms-de/README.md

 *Manual installation*

 Follow the instructions provided in [this Q&A](http://ask.libreoffice.org/en/question/11170/create-basic-english-dictionary/?answer=11187#post-id-11187) to create a new custom dictionary.
-Make sure to name it in a recongizable fashion (e.g. medicalterms) and activate it in the menu.
+Make sure to name it in a recongizable fashion (e.g. medicalterms.de) and activate it in the menu.

 [Find out where your LO user profile is located](https://wiki.documentfoundation.org/UserProfile#User_profile_location).
-Then proceed to navigate to `<LO user profile directory>\3\user\wordbook` and find your dictionary (e.g. hunspell-med-de.dic).
+Then proceed to navigate to `<LO user profile directory>\3\user\wordbook` and find your dictionary (e.g. medicalterms-de.dic).
 Open it in a text editor of your choice (e.g. Gedit on Ubuntu; Notepad++ on Windows, NOT Notepad!).
 Copy and paste the full contents of `wordlist.txt` below the dashed line (`---`).
 Save the file while making sure it remains UTF-8 encoded and restart LibreOffice.

 **Word**

-Rename `wordlist.txt` to `medicalterms.dic` and follow the instructions provided [here](http://support.microsoft.com/kb/322198).
+Rename `wordlist.txt` to `medicalterms-de.dic` and follow the instructions provided [here](http://support.microsoft.com/kb/322198).

 ###Waranty